Wednesday, 15 October 2025

 Yoga in a popular position Yoga, one of the world's oldest forms of exercise, is experiencing a rebirth in our stressful modern world.
 You wouldn't think that a 3000-year-old exercise could increase its popularity.
 But yoga is now being prescribed even by some medical practitioners for a range of health ailments and illnesses, as a stress reliever and to complement other fitness programs.

-Talk to anyone who practises yoga and they will quickly extoll an endless list of benefits.
+Talk to anyone who practices yoga and they will quickly extol an endless list of benefits.
 It seems beginners quickly become converts.
 They believe it is the key to good health and happiness in today's world _ a common goal for most people.
 But probably the greatest advertisement for yoga is the fact that it seems to have graduated from the weird and alternative ranks into a position of fairly wide community acceptance.

 Housewives, businessmen, sportspeople, teenagers and the aged are all practising a variety of yoga positions, meditation and associated breathing exercises.
 For many, yoga becomes a way of life _ often giving a more spiritual side to people's lives, although not necessarily linked to religion.
 One school of belief maintains that chronic and accumulated stress is the reason for many of our modern illnesses.